 Kohler Highline comes with gravity-based flushing technology that creates a powerful siphon when you press the flushing lever.
 The toilet even features Class-Five flushing technology that provides good rinsing power, and you will see the entire bowl getting cleaned with just 1.28 gallons of water.

 On the other hand, Kohler Cimarron also uses gravity-based flushing technology, but there are some notable differences.
-The AquaPiston canister dispenses the water from all sides of the bowl to increase the effectiveness of the flush.
+The AquaPiston canister flush valve dispenses the water from all sides of the toilet bowl to increase the effectiveness of the flush.

 Overall, both toilets have excellent flushing efficiency, but if you are looking for a better option, go for Kohler Cimarron.
 Furthermore, the toilet has 90% less exposed seal material that eliminates the chances of leakage.